ADDITIONAL Information by Topic

 Parenting is often an emotional issue for separating partners.

-Legislation governing custody and access includes the Ontario Children's Law Reform Act, R.S.O.
+Legislation governing decision-making and parenting time includes the Ontario Children's Law Reform Act, R.S.O.
 1990, c.
 C.12, Part III, sections 18 - 46, and the Federal Divorce Act, R.S.C.
 1985, c.
 3 (2nd Supp.).

 Decision making relates to making decisions that impact a child's life, including their education, religious upbringing, and medical treatment.
 A decision making term or order is when one parent has the final say in these decisions.
 Joint or shared decision making means the parents have to consult and agree on the major decisions for a child.
 Some agreements and court orders have a consultation term, but give final say to one parent.
 This authority most often goes with the parent who has the child living with them the majority of the time.